ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-03-10-5-things-make-code-review-easier.md

 }
 ```

 Here, we see 7 unnamed constants and a weird formula which magically gets a thing done.
 How in the world can a developer figure out how this towel of code works?
-But we see a comment which leads us to a Web site which has this formula injected in JS code, so we don’t even need to explain why it works.
+But we see a comment which leads us to a Web site which has this formula injected in JS code, so we don't even need to explain why it works.
 If it works somewhere else, then it is probably correct.
-And we won’t ever need to modify this code unless Earth becomes cubic one day.
+And we won't ever need to modify this code unless Earth becomes cubic one day.